SimchaTeich/OPERATING_SYSTEMS_HW2/README.md

 <div dir='ltr'>

-	need to run this command first of all in termianl: export LD_LIBRARY_PATH=.
+	need to run this command first of all in termianl(flavot of Linux): export LD_LIBRARY_PATH=.

 </div>